18F/grouplet-playbook/pages/education-and-advocacy.md

 The chasm is best crossed via persuasion, not force (laggards notwithstanding).
+Albert Wong’s “Rainbow of Death” model from “[Large Scale Development Culture Change: Google and the U.S.
+Government](https://18f.gsa.gov/2014/12/11/large-scale-development-culture-change/)”
-Albert Wong’s “Rainbow of Death” model from “[Large Scale Development Culture Change: Google and the US Government](https://18f.gsa.gov/2014/12/11/large-scale-development-culture-change/)” describes a progression of activities Instigators must undertake to lead the Early Majority across the chasm.
+describes a progression of activities Instigators must undertake to lead the Early Majority across the chasm.